crypto-org-chain/chain-docs/docs/getting-started/testnet-aws-1click.md

 ### Step 4-2.
 Obtain test token

-Unless you have obtained the CRO testnet token before, use the [CRO faucet](https://crypto.org/faucet) to obtain test CRO tokens.
+Unless you have obtained the CRO testnet token before, use the [TCRO faucet](https://crypto.org/faucet) to obtain test CRO tokens.
 In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel, stating who you are and your `tcro.....` address.